 I SPIT ON YOUR GRAVE was first submitted to the Australian censors in June 1982 when Video Classics received an R-rating for a 97m videotape.
-Despite the classification, Video Classics never did release it on tape.
+This submission from was likely to have been an import of the American Wizard Video release.
+Despite the classification, Video Classics never did issue it on tape.

 The censor's listings for May 1983 contained the following news: